Fremont, CA Solar Panels

 Get a personalized solar analysis based on your actual home, energy usage, and roof characteristics.

-We’ve mapped every solar installation across America to show you something exciting: your Fremont neighbors are embracing clean energy!
-Explore this interactive map to discover which communities have made the switch to solar.
+We’ve mapped every solar installation across Fremont to help you explore which neighborhoods are embracing clean energy.
+Click any hexagon to discover how many of your neighbors have already made the switch to solar power.

 Leasing Solar Panels

-Fremont homeowners served by Pacific Gas & Electric (PG&E) have access to Power Purchase Agreements (PPAs) through Palmetto’s financing options.
-With a PPA, you pay for the electricity your solar panels generate at a fixed rate per kilowatt-hour, typically lower than current utility rates.
+Fremont homeowners served by Pacific Gas & Electric (PGE) have access to Power Purchase Agreements (PPAs) through Palmetto.
+With a PPA, you pay only for the solar energy your system produces at a fixed rate per kilowatt-hour, rather than paying the full system cost upfront.

 Go solar without the investment